 Chances are the question you have is one others want to know the answer to as well!

-Each week I take a question that you ask and answer it from the Scripture.
 Your question could be something about quiet times, a problem you or someone you know is struggling with, a marriage question, church, theology or a question about something you’ve often wondered about.
 Whatever it is, I’ll try to answer your question to the best of my abilities, based on what the Bible teaches and give suggestions to address your concern and situation.

-There are two ways you can ask a question – Record a voice message or type your question in.
+There are two ways to ask a question – Record a voice message or type your question in.

 Write out your question below and I’ll read it out when I answer it.

 Don’t forget to indicate whether you want me to use your name or not.